skranz/RTutor/README.md

 **Author: Sebastian Kranz, Ulm University**

 RTutor is an R package that allows to develop interactive R exercises.
-Problem sets can be solved off-line or can hosted in the web via shiny server.
+Problem sets can be solved off-line or can be hosted in the web with shinyapps.io.
 Problem sets can be designed as a Markdown  .rmd file (to be solved directly in RStudio) or use a browser-based interface powered by RStudio's Shiny.
+While the web interface looks nicer, I personally use problem sets in the Markdown format when teaching advanced economic classes.

 ## Trying out some problem sets

-Before developing your own problem sets, you may want to try out some existing problem sets.
-Check out those very nice problem sets by students of mine, which replicate the main insights of interesting economic articles:
+For the web-based interface, several students at Ulm University have created very nice problem sets that allow to interactively replicate the main insights of interesting economic articles and to learn a bit about R and econometrics.
+Before developing your own problem sets, you may want to try out some of these examples:

 ### On the Optimal Taxation of Top Incomes (by Jonas Send)
   - Github: https://github.com/JonasSend/RTutorTopIncomeTaxation